jackdbd/vampa/README.md

 4: Commit your changes and push them to the remote repository.
 The [Changesets Release Action](https://github.com/changesets/action) will take care of publishing all affected packages to npm.js.

-In order to work, Changesets Release Action requires that the `GITHUB_TOKEN` has the necessary permissions to create a Pull Request.
-On the GitHub repo,go to `Settings` → `Actions` → `General` → `Workflow permissions` and enable this checkbox.
+In order to work, Changesets Release Action requires that the `GITHUB_TOKEN` has **Read and write permissions** and can create a Pull Request.
+To set the permissions of the default `GITHUB_TOKEN` used in the workflows of this GitHub repo, go to `Settings` → `Actions` → `General` → `Workflow permissions`.

 ![GitHub Workflow permissions required for Changesets Release Action](./assets/images/github-workflow-permissions.png)